2024 Forum on Digital Innovation

 - best practices in technology management, the diffusion of innovation, adoption models, and faculty and student buy-in.

 Opportunities for exploring open learning approaches abound in our current higher education environment, and best practices are evolving regarding course design, development, delivery, and assessment.
-Sessions for the Open Learning track will address established approaches and emerging models associated with excellence in open learning, open pedagogy, and open educational resources.
-Of particular interest are strategies intentionally designed to emphasize and leverage the intersection between student agency, community connections/collaboration, access, and affordability.
-Sessions in this track will focus on, but will not be limited to:
+Sessions for the Open Learning track will address established approaches and emerging models associated with excellence in open learning, open educational practices (OEP), and open educational resources (OER).
+The theme for this year’s Open Learning Track revolves around empowering higher education to build a community of openness focused on supporting students across their learning journeys.
+Inherent to this theme is preparing educators and institutions to effectively integrate OER and OEP into what we situate as best practice, perhaps even high-impact practice.
+Sessions in this track will focus on, but will not be limited to

 - strategies and approaches that enable students, faculty, and publishers to create, share, publish, and remix knowledge via openly licensed work;

-- the use of faculty learning communities, workshop series, summer institutes, communities of practice, and emerging faculty and leadership development approaches that empower faculty and leaders as they leverage open learning practices and lead open learning initiatives; and
+- approaches to the use of faculty learning communities, workshop series, summer institutes, communities of practice, and emerging faculty and leadership development that empower faculty and leaders as they leverage open learning practices and lead open learning initiatives; and,

-- research on OER and open learning strategies.
+- research on OER, OEP, and open learning strategies.

 For decades, ePortfolios have been used on numerous campuses worldwide, advancing teaching and learning, assessment, career development, and other key initiatives.
 Faculty and other educational professionals are working at every stage of ePortfolio application and adoption, including by performing in-depth research on the use and effectiveness of ePortfolios.
-The theme for this year’s ePortfolio Practice and Research track focuses on innovative ePortfolio practices that facilitate equity, inclusion, and access for all students as they integrate their learning via ePortfolios.
+The theme for this year’s ePortfolio Practice and Research track focuses on empowering and preparing practitioners and the larger community to come together around the significance of integrative learning and the practice of “folio thinking” as an essential outcome in higher education accomplished through ePortfolios—the 11th named high-impact practice.
 Sessions in this track will address hands-on, practical applications of ePortfolios based on first-hand experience developing ePortfolio programs and incorporating ePortfolios into pedagogical and assessment practices.
 This track is also a place to share the results of research on ePortfolios, serving to inform our ePortfolio practices and strategies for enhanced student learning, student success, assessment, and career development.
 Sessions in this track will focus on, but will not be limited to

 - the effect of using ePortfolios on student performance, including deep learning, GPA, completion, reflective practice, motivation, and other key outcomes;